 Strength United builds peaceful and healthy relationships between individuals and families and within communities.
 To this end, we are committed to ending all forms of violence wherever, whenever and with whomever, it occurs and providing resources for Violence Prevention Programs and Interventions.

 Current Violence Prevention Programs:

 Preventing Child Sexual Abuse

-A program for professionals, parents and community providing:
+A program for professionals, parents, and community which provides:

 - Education about the signs of child sexual abuse

 - Guidelines for addressing sexual issues and preventing abuse